 About Russell Findlay

 Having worked as a journalist for almost 30 years, Russell Findlay decided to get into politics and was elected as a new Scottish Conservative MSP for West Scotland in 2021.
+In September 2024, Russell was elected Leader of the Scottish Conservative and Unionist Party.

 His main motivation is to help improve the lives of Scots and to champion the clear benefits of Scotland’s key role in the United Kingdom.